SURFnet/sp-dashboard/docs/arp-attribute-configuration.md

 #### `translations`
 An object of translatable form related ui 'components'.
 The array of translations are keyed on the language it represents.
 The language is to be configured in i18n country codes.
 At this point we only support English: `en`.
+To support other languages it is sufficient to extend the "patternProperties" for both the form and detail within the attributes.scheme.json.
+E.g. to extend with Dutch (nl) the following is sufficient: "^en|nl$"

 The object in turn is built up out of two properties